What are the 5 different type of aged care services provided?

 As the name suggests, you or your loved one will receive all the benefits of a Calvary aged care home for the day, which can include an overnight stay if required.
 We provide respite care residents with quality meals and invite them to take full advantage of all the available leisure and lifestyle options.

 This type of care typically involves a stay of at least two weeks, during which meals, laundry, cleaning and clinical care are all provided.
 Respite care residents are also encouraged to participate in the available leisure and lifestyle options.
 Respite care is ideal if you need a break from caring for a loved one, or when an older person has left hospital, but is not quite ready to return to their home.

 Residential aged care, or permanent aged care as it is sometimes known, is when a person moves into an aged care home to stay.
 Round-the-clock personalised care, a beautiful room, quality meals, domestic services, leisure and lifestyle options, and plenty of social and mental stimulation are just some of the benefits enjoyed by our permanent residents.

-Many of our residential aged care homes have the capability to care for individuals living with dementia, and many integrate purpose-built Memory Support Units, dedicated spaces for those who require the added safeguard of a secure area and higher level, specialised care to continue living life as usual in their new home.
+Many of our residential aged care homes have the capability to care for individuals living with dementia, and many integrate purpose-built Memory Support Units, dedicated spaces for those who require the added safeguard of higher level, specialised care to continue living life as usual in a safe home-like environment.